Production designer, theatre/television/film

 In the UK television industry, production designers are employed (usually on a freelance basis) by independent production companies and the BBC.

-There are also openings in cable and satellite companies, though these have limited in-house production design opportunities of their own.
+There are also openings in cable and satellite companies, though these have limited in-house opportunities of their own.

 The principal organisations responsible for developing the UK film industry are the British Film Institute (BFI) and the various screen agencies operating across specific regions as well as nationally.

-Theatre designers work for national theatre and opera companies, in regional repertory companies based mainly in large towns and cities in the UK, and for smaller theatre or dance companies based all over the country.
+Theatre designers work for national theatre and opera companies, in regional repertory companies based mainly in large towns and cities in the UK.
+They also work for smaller theatre or dance companies based all over the country.

 There may be occasional opportunities to work as a resident designer in national or repertory companies.
-Rare but prestigious opportunities arise for designers to work on West End productions and musicals.
+There are also rare but prestigious opportunities for designers to work on West End productions and musicals.

 Look for job vacancies at: